Click To Enlarge

 Openness of God Heresy

 The Openness of God Heresy holds that God does not know all the future, and He does not control all the future, because humans make choices that affect how the future will unfold.
 In that sense, the future remains open to change, depending upon what humans decide.
 In essence, The Openness of God Heresy denies the omniscience of God (He knows everything–past, present and future).
-God actually proclaims that He alone knows all things, including all future things (Isaiah 41:21-24, Pages 1133-1134).
+God actually proclaims that He alone knows all things, including all future things (Isaiah 41:21-24).
 The Openness of God Heresy also denies the immutability of God.
-God never changes (James 1:17, Page 1888; Hebrews 13:8, Page 1886).
-The Openness of God Heresy denies the omnipotence of God (Matthew 19:26, page 1535; Jeremiah 32:37, Page 1241).
+God never changes (James 1:17; Hebrews 13:8).
+The Openness of God Heresy denies the omnipotence of God (Matthew 19:26; Jeremiah 32:27).
 Antichrists teach the openness of God when they suggest that God does not know all things in advance.
-In fact, God controls all things according to divine will (Ephesians 1:11, Page 1827).
+In fact, God controls all things according to His divine will (Ephesians 1:11).

 The Attributes of God

-Omniscience means God knows everything (1 John 3:20, Page 1907).
+Omniscience means God knows everything (1 John 3:20).
 God remembers the end from the beginning.
-God declared that from ancient times He will accomplish all His good pleasure.
-(Isaiah 46:9-10, Page 1144).
-God knows all things, including all the things that you need, even before your pray (Matthew 6:8, Page 1508).
-Even before I speak, God knows all things (Psalm 139:1-6, Page 992).
+God declared that from ancient times He will accomplish all His good pleasure (Isaiah 46:9-10).
+God knows all things, including all the things that you need, even before your pray (Matthew 6:8).
+Even before I speak, God knows all things (Psalm 139:1-6).

-Omnipresence means God is present everywhere (Psalm 139:7-12, Pages 992-3).
-King David always knew that God was with Him (Acts 2:25, Page 1702).
-Jesus promised that He would always be with us, and that He would never leave us or forsake us (Hebrews 13:5, Page 1886).
+Omnipresence means God is present everywhere (Psalm 139:7-12).
+King David always knew that God was with him (Acts 2:25).
+Jesus promised that He would always be with us, and that He would never leave us or forsake us (Hebrews 13:5).
 God Himself is never far off, and man cannot hide himself from the presence of God.
-God fills the heavens and the earth (Jeremiah 23:23-24, Page 1222).
+God fills the heavens and the earth (Jeremiah 23:23-24).

-Immutability means that God does not change (Malachi 3:6, Page 1497).
-God never lies, never repents of evil, never fails to do what He promised to do (Numbers 23:19, Page 260).
-God never changes, never varies, never has a shifting shadow, but always gives perfect gifts (James 1:17, Page 1888).
-When God called you to salvation, He never withdraws His gifts or revokes your calling (Romans 11:29, Page 1775).
+Immutability means that God does not change (Malachi 3:6).
+God never lies, never repents of evil, never fails to do what He promised to do (Numbers 23:19).
+God never changes, never varies, never has a shifting shadow, but always gives perfect gifts (James 1:17).
+When God called you to salvation, He never withdraws His gifts or revokes your calling (Romans 11:29).

 First Steps in Christ–Step Seven–The Trinity